Indoor Play Area Maintenance and Sanitation

 PDF version of this Web page formatted for print:

-What is an indoor play area?An indoor play area may include ground level and elevated play structures such as:
+- Ground level and elevated play structures such as:

 - Tunnels and slides